makrai/notes/kovacs22-explainab-lex-entailm-w-sem-graphs.md

   * In dictionaries that are built on stronger lexicographic principles, this is avoided by reliance on a strict defining vocabulary, a limited set of concepts capable of defining all other concepts
-    * LDOCE, spouse is defined as “a husband or wife’’ which avoids any
+    * LDOCE, spouse is defined as “a husband or wife’’ which avoids these
     * Following Webster’s 3rd, modern lexicographic practice avoids defining the simple by the more complex
 * English does not mark causativization on the verb